pusher/pusher-http-dotnet/README.md

 #### Detecting event data that exceeds the 10KB threshold

+Rather than relying on the server to validate message size you can now perform this client side before submitting a trigger event.
+Here is an example on how to do this:

 ```cs
 IPusher pusher = new Pusher(Config.AppId, Config.AppKey, Config.AppSecret, new PusherOptions()
 {